Tarata Department (Chile): History

+School parade in Tarata carrying the flag of Chile.

 In 1885, after the Chilean victory in the War of the Pacific, Chile integrated Tarata into the Tacna Department of the newly formed Tacna Province.
-The Department was officially created under president Ramón Barros' administration on December 2, 1911, under law № 2,575, published in the Chilean Diario Oficial newspaper.
-The Department's territory was composed of the 8th and 9th subdelegaciones of Tacna Department.
+The department was officially created under president Ramón Barros' administration on December 2, 1911, under law № 2,575, published in the Chilean Diario Oficial newspaper.
+The department's territory was composed of the 8th and 9th sub-delegations (subdelegaciones) of Tacna Department.
 The comune of Tarata was chosen as its capital, and some parts of its administration, such as its judicial administration, were shared with nearby Arica Department.
-Ticalaco River served as its northern boundary.
+Ticalaco River served as its northern boundary, and the former Peruvian districts of Tarata, Tarucachi and Estique, were placed under its jurisdiction.

-The creation of the Department caused controversy in Peru, due to both countries disagreeing on their border in the Sama river.
+The creation of the department caused controversy in Peru, due to both countries disagreeing on their border in the Sama river.
 While the Chilean government argued the town was to the east of the river, the border agreed upon by both countries, Peru disputed this claim on the grounds that the territory was not affected by the Treaty of Ancón and sent representative Carlos Maria Elías to protest the situation, also establishing a policy of non-recognition.
 Around this time, raids by Peruvian smugglers as well as soldiers took place in the region, and there were also claims of military escalation, including claims of Peruvian troops mobilizing near the Chilean border, which were denied by the Peruvian government.
 U.S. President Calvin Coolidge mediated the dispute in Peru's favor in 1925, more so than other heads of state.
 Around the same time, a commission, headed by U.S. General John J. Pershing arrived to assist with the planned Tacna-Arica plebiscite, which never took place.

+The department was abolished under Arturo Alessandri's administration by law № 3,802 on September 22, 1921.